 Board Minutes – Appointment of Directors

-These Board Minutes – Appointment of Directors can be used to record the minutes of a board meeting of the directors where one, two or more directors are appointed.
-For appointment by the shareholders, please refer to Shareholders’ Ordinary Resolution – Appointment of Directors.
+This template board minute can be used to record the minutes of a board meeting where the directors resolve to appoint one, two or more new directors to the company at that board meeting.
+For appointment by shareholder resolution or by a separate directors’ resolution, please refer to our alternative available templates.

-These board minutes have been updated as of October 2015 in accordance with the requirements of the Small Business, Enterprise and Employment Act 2015 (“SBEE”).
-The SBEE has replaced the procedure for verifying a director’s appointment by obliging the appointing company to make a statement confirming that the appointee has consented to act as a director.
+Note that a person must consent to be appointed as a director before the appointment takes effect.
+Our Consent to Act template can be used to confirm the proposed director's consent.
+The Small Business, Enterprise and Employment Act 2015 obliges the appointing company to confirm that the appointee has consented to act as a director.
+The statement is part of Companies House form AP01.
 The Registrar of Companies is also required to send a notice to newly appointed directors as soon as reasonably practicable after the appointment has been registered.
 Further details can be found on Companies House website.

 The document is in open format.
 Fields should be completed and wording in square brackets is optional and can be deleted or retained according to requirements.
 If only one director is to be appointed, then the second name can be deleted and the wording adjusted accordingly.
 Further names can be inserted if more than two directors are to be appointed.